Developing a dispute resolution process

 Dispute resolution centres can also help your workplace develop systems that actively prevent or manage conflict.

 The Queensland Law Society also has a range of mediation and alternative dispute resolution services.
-Here, you can find a mediator accredited under the National Mediator Approval and Practice Standards 2007.
+Read how you can find a nationally accredited mediator.